mustapha-amin/mustapha-amin/README.md

-### Hi there 👋
+### Hi there I'm Mustapha Amin 👋

  -🌱 I’m currently learning flutter

- -🔭 I'm currently working on lots of things 🌚
+ -🔭 I'm currently working on an X(formerly twitter) clone

  -👯 I’m open to collaborations and internships